American Beauty/American Psycho: Music

-The album's sound has been described as pop-punk, pop rock, and arena rock, with an emphasis on pop music.
+The album's sound has been described as a genre-hopping pop record, incorporating the styles of pop-punk and pop rock It has also been described as arena rock.
 The band felt influences from playing with different artists and expanded on boundaries further than Save Rock and Roll did.
 Stump's goal was to make a more stylistically cohesive album than Save Rock and Roll, "where you pick any track and it sounds like it's from the same album".
 He wanted an album that "understood what it was the whole time".
 Meanwhile, Wentz was focused on making rock music relevant to pop culture (and thus requiring radio play) that could also be played in big venues; maintaining their legacy as a "big currently relevant rock band."
 Wentz said, "Rock 'n' roll is this progressive idea, [with] room to be dangerous and futuristic.
 To think it's this idea that has to be set in stone is just, like, making it not only not dangerous but this quaint little thing.
 It's not what it is to me.
 To fence yourself into this little area and chain yourself to the doghouse has never been what I thought rock music was."
 Guitarist Joe Trohman said of the album, "Musically, it has hip hop grooves with guitars on it," with "more in your face guitar than Save Rock and Roll".
 In an industry increasingly focused on singles, Stump still regards the music album as an important form of art—"I put a ton of thought into this new record, making sure it was an experience where the running order matters and the keys and tempo and everything.
 It all matters to me because records still matter to me."

 "Centuries" contains a sample of the song "Tom's Diner" by Suzanne Vega re-recorded by American singer Lolo for the track, which Stump described as "a tip of the hat" to, as the band wanted to "re-inject" it into pop culture.
 The song "American Beauty/American Psycho" samples Mötley Crüe's song "Too Fast for Love".
 Annie Zaleski of Alternative Press described it as a "mix of fluid grooves, punky riffs and outré pop sensibilities."
 The title track is Patrick Stump's favorite track from the album; he stated, "It's the right level of artistically interesting, but also just fun."
 The track "Uma Thurman" is named after the American actress, and samples The Munsterss theme song.
 Thurman heard the song and allowed the band to legally use her name.
 "Irresistible" is an "arena-rocking" horn-driven song about deadly love, with lyricist Pete Wentz drawing inspiration from the fatal attraction between Sex Pistols bassist Sid Vicious and Nancy Spungen.
 The track "Fourth of July" includes a heavy sample of the song "Lost It To Trying" by Son Lux from the 2013 album Lanterns.
 "Twin Skeleton's (Hotel in NYC)" contains a psychedelic bridge.